hcrlab/3dmouse-hid/README.md

 ### Running the Included Demos

 No build steps are required to run our included demos.
-Simply run a server in the root of the package:
+Simply run a server using:

-    python3 -m http.server --bind 127.0.0.1
+    npm run test

-Open localhost:8000 in Chrome.
-Note WebHID is typically only available in HTTPS contexts, and that the default address, `0.0.0.0` won't work as it isn't allowlisted.
+Open localhost:8000/test in Chrome.
+Note WebHID is typically only available in HTTPS contexts.

 #### Playing with the Visualization and Filters